 Tip: Tell them if they pinch the screen outward, they can zoom in closer to the note, otherwise it may look a little small.

-- You have to remember what notes you have shown them while still maintaining random order.
-However, an easy way around this would be to use a flashcard set yourself and simply play what you see on each card.
+- You have to remember what notes you have shown while still maintaining random order.
+An easy way around this though would be to use a flashcard set yourself, and simply play what you see on each card.

 - The Grand Staff Display will not show the inside ledger lines beyond middle C. The only way around this is to change the settings and use the individual Treble and Bass Clefs.
 This takes time to switch over and would not be ideal in a full grand-staff note-naming situation if you need middle ledger notes and are timing the student for speed.

 Note Rush is what many teachers are deeming the best note-naming app on the market.
 Why?

 It’s the first app (and at the time of this post, the only one) that will actually listen to you playing the note on the piano and tell you if you’re playing the correct one!